tsamantanis/titanic-data-visualization/README.md

 ![Example 5](titanic-sort-men-women.png)

 Here I created two separate groups by filtering the data on gender.
+Men are on the left and women are on the right.